-Serving in the capacity of attorney-in-fact for the Exchange, we are dependent on the growth and financial condition of the Exchange, who is our sole customer.
+Serving in the capacity of attorney-in-fact for the subscribers at the Exchange, we are dependent on the growth and financial condition of the Exchange, who is our sole customer.
 The strength of the Exchange and its wholly owned subsidiaries is rated annually by A.M.
-Best Company through assessing its financial stability and ability to pay claims.
+Best through assessing its financial stability and ability to pay claims.
 The ratings are generally based upon factors relevant to policyholders and are not directed toward return to investors.
 The Exchange and each of its property and casualty subsidiaries are rated A+ "Superior", the second highest financial strength rating, which is assigned to companies that have achieved superior overall performance when compared to the standards established by A.M.
 Best and have a superior ability to meet obligations to policyholders over the long term.
-On August 9, 2022, the outlook for the financial strength rating was affirmed as stable.
-As of December 31, 2022, only approximately 12% of insurance groups, in which the Exchange is included, are rated A+ or higher.
+On August 10, 2023, the outlook for the financial strength rating was affirmed as stable.
+As of December 31, 2023, only approximately 12% of insurance groups, in which the Exchange is included, are rated A+ or higher.

 The financial statements of the Exchange are prepared in accordance with statutory accounting principles prescribed by the Commonwealth of Pennsylvania.
 Financial statements prepared under statutory accounting principles focus on the solvency of the insurer and generally provide a more conservative approach than under U.S. generally accepted accounting principles.
-Statutory direct written premiums of the Exchange and its wholly owned property and casualty subsidiaries grew 9.2% to \$8.6 billion in 2022 from \$7.9 billion in 2021.
+Statutory direct written premiums of the Exchange and its wholly owned property and casualty subsidiaries grew 17.0% to \$10.1 billion in 2023 from \$8.6 billion in 2022.
 These premiums, along with investment income, are the major sources of cash that support the operations of the Exchange.
-Policyholders' surplus, determined under statutory accounting principles, was \$10.1 billion and \$11.7 billion at December 31, 2022 and 2021, respectively.
-The Exchange and its wholly owned property and casualty subsidiaries' year-over-year policy retention ratio continues to be high at 90.5% at December 31, 2022 and 90.1% at December 31, 2021.
+Policyholders' surplus, determined under statutory accounting principles, was \$9.3 billion and \$10.1 billion at December 31, 2023 and 2022, respectively.
+The Exchange and its wholly owned property and casualty subsidiaries' year-over-year policy retention ratio continues to be high at 91.2% at December 31, 2023 and 90.5% at December 31, 2022.

 We have prepared our financial statements considering the financial strength of the Exchange based on its A.M.
 Best rating and strong level of surplus.
-While policyholders' surplus declined by \$1.6 billion from 2021 driven by higher loss costs and realized and unrealized investment losses resulting from post-pandemic economic conditions, we continue to monitor these conditions and believe that the Exchange falls within established risk tolerances.
-However, see Part I, Item 1A.
+See Part I, Item 1A.
 "Risk Factors" for possible outcomes that could impact that determination.